 The role caregivers play

 “Kids look to parents in terms of how they deal with trauma,” Sarkis explains, noting that a caregiver who doesn’t appropriately manage their own response to certain events—say, consistently displaying anxious behaviors and not seeking therapy—may also learn similar detrimental coping behaviors.

 Career challenges later in life

-Melanie Greenberg, PhD, a clinical psychologist in Mill Valley, CA, and the author of The Stress-Proof Brain, says that negative childhood experiences usually play out in one of two ways.
+Melanie Greenberg, PhD, a clinical psychologist in Mill Valley, California, and the author of The Stress-Proof Brain, says that negative childhood experiences usually play out in one of two ways.
 “A person can end up feeling on alert and overwhelmed all the time,” she says, “or feel consistently numb, desensitized.”

 A host of long-term issues into adulthood

 “Our study suggested that childhood trauma casts a long and wide-ranging shadow,” which the researchers say are associated with an increased risk for several psychiatric disorders as adults.
 Those disorders can negatively interfere with health, social relationships, and financial and academic success.

-Cognitive-behavioral therapy (CBT) can also be helpful; you can learn more about CBT here.
+Cognitive-behavioral therapy (CBT) can also be helpful (you can learn more about CBT here).
 Effective for children as well as adults, Sarkis notes that CBT allows you to talk through feelings, including irrational fears.
 It may also be beneficial to explore a combination of therapy and medication, which Sarkis says may work better together than alone, producing a “synergistic effect.”
 Next, check out how psychedelics may help heal trauma.